Mar 30 at 8:30 PM

 Apr 20 at 1 PM

 Mezzo-soprano Joyce DiDonato sings Sesto at the Met for the first time, and tenor Matthew Polenzani adds yet another role to his extensive Mozartean repertoire as Tito.
-Mozart’s opera of vengeance and forgiveness, set during the Roman Empire, also stars sopranos Elza van den Heever as Vitellia, with Ying Fang, Paula Murrihy, and bass Christian Van Horn completing the principal cast.
+Mozart’s opera of vengeance and forgiveness, set during the Roman Empire, also stars Elza van den Heever as Vitellia, with Ying Fang, Emily D’Angelo, and Christian Van Horn completing the principal cast.
 Lothar Koenigs conducts.

 Production a gift of the Lila Acheson and DeWitt Wallace Fund, established by the founders of The Reader's Digest Association, Inc.